 Home: How To Maximise A Small Living Space

-If you currently live in a small apartment or even a studio apartment, you will more than likely be all too familiar with the challenges it brings.
+If you currently live in a small apartment or even a studio apartment or perhaps you are looking for a 1 bedroom for rent, you will more than likely be all too familiar with the challenges it brings.

 Space is at a premium, you may have a serious lack of privacy and struggle to organise and create the living space you desire.
 The good news, however, is that with a bit of creative ingenuity and planning, you can live stylishly and practically, and I'm going to share a few of my tips with you